-6. All information contained in National Reports should be explicitly connected to a specific Convention article and should be structured in accordance with the 'sub-articles' as given by the Convention.
+7. All information contained in National Reports should be explicitly connected to a specific Convention article and should be structured in accordance with the 'sub-articles' as given by the Convention.
 This will also help to assign questions and comments submitted on the secure web site within the review process concerning the proper obligation of the Convention.
 To assist reviewers, the full text of each Convention article should be included at the start of each chapter of the National Report.

-7. Duplication within the National Report should be avoided, for example, by cross-referencing.
+8. Duplication within the National Report should be avoided, for example, by cross-referencing.

-8. The National Report should make reference, as appropriate, to other available official national reports, and reports of national and international review missions.
+9. The National Report should make reference, as appropriate, to other available official national reports, and reports of national and international review missions.
 If feasible, any references should be made to publications available on the internet.

-9. While the practice of supplementing National Reports with additional data is encouraged, the main body of the National Report itself should nevertheless contain all the key elements of information necessary for reviewers to assess in which way the Contracting Party has attained or is trying to attain the objectives of the Convention.
+10. While the practice of supplementing National Reports with additional data is encouraged, the main body of the National Report itself should nevertheless contain all the key elements of information necessary for reviewers to assess in which way the Contracting Party has attained or is trying to attain the objectives of the Convention.

-10. The amount of data and/or information supplied in annexes should not exceed a reasonable amount beyond which the conclusions of the National Report could be obscured.
+11. The amount of data and/or information supplied in annexes should not exceed a reasonable amount beyond which the conclusions of the National Report could be obscured.

-11. The total number of pages of a National Report should not exceed a reasonable amount.
+12. The total number of pages of a National Report should not exceed a reasonable amount.
 For a Contracting Party with nuclear installations in operation, experience suggests that this amount may be approximately 150 pages, excluding any necessary annexes.
 For a Contracting Party without nuclear installations, experience shows that this amount is considerably less.

-12. The National Report should have a table of contents.
+13. The National Report should have a table of contents.
 To assist the reader, the report should use the Convention article numbers as the numbering scheme for all sections.
 Use of page headers would also be beneficial.
 If necessary, a list of acronyms, definitions or abbreviations should be included in the National Report.

-13. In order to facilitate the handling of National Reports, they should be prepared in the format A4 (297 mm \times 210 mm), which is already widely used.
+14. In order to facilitate the handling of National Reports, they should be prepared in the format A4 (297 mm $\times$ 210 mm), which is already widely used.

-- 14. The National Reports should be submitted - electronically, to the secure web site, as a single PDF format file.
-The file size, including all graphics, charts, slides, etc. incorporated into the report, should not exceed 5 Megabytes; and - as one hard copy, to the Secretariat, as a single bound document comprising the main body as well as all annexes.
+15. The National Reports should be submitted electronically, to the secure web site, as a single PDF format file, preferably digitally signed.
+The file size, including all graphics, charts, slides, etc. incorporated into the report, should not exceed 30 Megabytes.
+In case of problems with uploading the National Report to the secure website the Contracting Parties may ask the IAEA Secretariat for support.